wetryingtodorock/getblock-docs/en/rpc-service/arb/ws/arbitrum_eth_mining.md

 ---
-title: arbitrum:eth_mining \[WebSocket\] {disallowed}
+title: arbitrum:eth_mining  {disallowed} - Arbitrum
-description: Returns true if client is actively mining new blocks.
+description: Example code for the arbitrum:eth_mining  {disallowed} ws method. Сomplete guide on how to use arbitrum:eth_mining  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters